 Learn how to move all of your photos from Adobe Photoshop Lightroom Classic over to the new Adobe Lightroom (Cloud-Based) ecosystem with this in-depth video tutorial.
-If you are someone who is certain that the time has come to switch over from the traditional desktop-focused Adobe Photoshop Lightroom Classic image storage model to the new Adobe Lightroom cloud-based image storage system then this video is for you.
+If you are someone who is certain that the time has come to make the switch from the traditional desktop-focused Adobe Photoshop Lightroom Classic image storage model over to the new Adobe Lightroom cloud-based image storage system then this video is for you.

 The migration process that I cover throughout this tutorial is not very hard but this process might take a while depending upon the size, and the complexity, of your Adobe Photoshop Lightroom Classic Catalog.
 Before you begin moving all of your images from one program to the other, you should also be aware that migrating images from Adobe Photoshop Lightroom Classic over to Adobe Lightroom (Cloud-Based) is meant to be a one-way street.